 - 1/8 to 1/4 teaspoon of cayenne

-1 Place the bacon pieces on the bottom of a large, thick-bottomed pot.
+1 Cook the bacon until fat begins to render: Place the bacon pieces on the bottom of a large, thick-bottomed pot.
 Heat on medium heat for several minutes until the bacon fat begins to render.

-2 Add the chopped onions to the bacon.
+2 Add onions, then garlic: Add the chopped onions to the bacon.
 Cook a few minutes until the onions are translucent.
 Add the garlic (if using) and cook a minute more.
 Drain off any excess fat.

-3 Add the green beans to the pot.
+3 Add green beans, tomatoes, spices: Add the green beans to the pot.
 Add the whole, peeled, canned tomatoes and their juices.
 Add a sprig of thyme to the pot (if using).
 Sprinkle with salt, pepper, and cayenne.

-4 Cover the pot and lower the heat to low.
+4 Cover and simmer: Cover the pot and lower the heat to low.
 Simmer for 45 minutes to 1 hour, until the beans are cooked through and tender, stirring occasionally.